Sweet Grass Dental Associates

 A tight or thick frenum is called a lip or tongue tie (ankyloglossia), and can lead to problems with nursing, speaking, and even the overall development of the mouth.

 At Pediatric Dentistry of the Rockies, our dentists can release a tongue or lip tie by performing a frenectomy.
-During this brief procedure, the dentist uses a laser to snip the frenum, allowing the child full freedom of tongue or lip movement.
+During this brief procedure, the dentist uses a laser to release the frenum, allowing the child full freedom of tongue or lip movement.

 Click here for more information about tongue and lip tie treatments.